googleapis/google-cloud-java/TESTING.md

 You can test against an in-memory local Storage by following these steps:

-1. Follow the [Quickstart instructions][cloud-nio] to add the nio dependency to your project
+1. Follow the [Quickstart instructions][cloud-nio] to add the nio dependency to your project.
 2. In your program, create and use a fake Storage service object.
 For example:

   ```java